felixlu/awesome-stars/topics.md

 ## chatgpt

+- [NousResearch/hermes-agent](https://github.com/NousResearch/hermes-agent) - The agent that grows with you
 - [onyx-dot-app/onyx](https://github.com/onyx-dot-app/onyx) - Open Source AI Platform - AI Chat with advanced features that works with every LLM
 - [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo; the best agent harness - previously oh-my-opencode
 - [JerryZLiu/Dayflow](https://github.com/JerryZLiu/Dayflow) - The automatic work journal.
 Privately turns your screen into a timeline of what you actually accomplished.
 Open-source and local-first.